contractlevel/yield/research/Stablecoins.md

 - Large TVL + frequent rebalancing = significant slippage costs
 - Large TVL deposits might/will impact Strategy APY %, need to account for that before switching strategies
 - This can also be attacked to mess with Rebalancer
-- **Solution**: Optimize rebalancing frequency based on TVL size, more Rebalancer logic to handle Strategy changes due to own TVL deposits
+- **Solution**: Optimize rebalancing frequency based on TVL size, more Rebalancer logic to handle Strategy changes due to own TVL deposits.
+  Furthermore, USDC strategies will eventually prove more profitable, just because no swaps will be performed.
+Moving TVL to another chain with USDC and depositing USDC to strategy costs virtually 0.
+- Attacks to Curve/Uniswap pools to mess with swapping, should be mitigated by at least encrypted TVL movements, Flash-bots.

 ### 3. Single-Point-of-Failure Risks